-Reading Endorsement Program
+Reading Teacher Endorsement Program

-The Reading Endorsement Program trains teachers who will spend the majority of their time in remedial or corrective reading activities at the elementary and secondary levels as well as in Special Education.
+The Reading Teacher Endorsement Program trains teachers who will spend the majority of their time in remedial or corrective reading activities at the elementary and secondary levels as well as in Special Education.

-Students seeking to fulfill the Reading Endorsement requirements must complete 24 hours of approved reading courses, including Young Adult Literature and pass the required state test.
+Students seeking to fulfill the Reading Teacher Endorsement requirements must complete 24 hours of approved reading courses, including Young Adult Literature and pass the required state test.
 Students who will teach in grades 5-8 should also complete the middle school endorsement course sequence.
+NOTE: QU is authorized to offer the Reading Teacher endorsement.